Leanplum/Leanplum-Android-SDK/AndroidSDKTests/README.md

-Purpose
+Snapshot testing
 ------------

-How to execute and record snapshot tests (macOS).
+This file shows how to execute and record the snapshot tests (macOS).

 Tool used for snapshot testing is [screenshot-tests-for-android](https://facebook.github.io/screenshot-tests-for-android/).